 Learn to Meditate

-Open House – Tuesday nights
+Open House – Saturday morning sitting

-At our Open House nights, meditation instructor is present to assist beginners.
+At our Open House, meditation instructor is present to assist beginners.
 We alternate periods of sitting (usually about 20 – 30 minutes per period) with walking meditation (10 – 12 minutes), followed by either a public talk by one of the senior teachers of the centre, or a audio/video taped talk by teachers like Sakyong Mipham Rinpoche or Pema Chodron.
 Afterwards there is usually a discussion and tea/refreshments.